machine learning +

 ToolException: Tool 'my_tool' not found

-Your LLM requested a tool that isn’t registered in the ToolNode.
-This typically happens when the LLM hallucinates a tool name.
-With handle_tool_errors=True, this error goes back to the LLM for correction.
+The LLM asked for a tool that is not in the ToolNode.
+This usually means the model made up a tool name.
+With handle_tool_errors=True, the error goes back to the LLM so it can pick a real tool.

 openai.RateLimitError: Rate limit reached

-Prototyping and exploration.
-During development, let errors crash loudly.
-You want to see what fails and why.
-Adding error handling too early hides bugs.
+Early prototyping.
+While you explore, let errors crash loudly.
+You need to see what breaks and why.
+Adding error handling too soon hides bugs.

-Cost-sensitive applications.
-Every retry costs money (LLM calls, API usage).
-If your budget is tight, fail fast and surface the error to the user rather than burning credits on retries.
+Tight budgets.
+Every retry costs money — LLM tokens, API calls, compute time.
+If the budget is slim, fail fast and show the error to the user rather than burning credits on retries.

 Exercises